Toronto-based event planner Samantha Mele asked her local colleagues for their top picks across the city—from restaurants to venues to experiences.

 Best team-building experience for groups in Toronto

-A Blue Jays game at the Rogers Centre with the roof open, a cold drink in hand and the CN Tower in view?
-It’s peak Toronto summer.
+Love sports?
+A Blue Jays game at the Rogers Centre with the roof open, a cold drink in hand and the CN Tower in view is peak Toronto summer.
 For something artsy, try a Graffiti Alley tour paired with unique food selections for a creative and tasty group outing.
 Prefer history with a side of charm?
 The pedestrian-only Distillery District offers cobblestone streets, charming shops and group-friendly restaurants, perfect for a relaxed afternoon.
+Want laughs?
+Second City is the place to be.
+How about thrills?
+Head to the Porsche Experience Centre.